github/developer.github.com/content/changes/2014-05-30-more-deployment-api-updates.md

 author_name: atmos
 ---

 Today we're making a couple of minor changes to the [Deployments API preview][2].
-With the introduction of [combined statuses][4] in the [Deployment API preview update][3], we realized a few incosistencies with the API that we'd like to remedy.
+With the introduction of [combined statuses][4] in the [Deployment API preview update][3], we noticed a few incosistencies with the API that we'd like to remedy.

 We now provide a mechanism for bypassing commit status checks without the use of the `force` parameter.
 Requiring users to use the `force` parameter also bypassed the auto-merging feature which ensures that the requested `ref` is up to date with the repo's default branch.
 To reconcile this issue we're introducing a new parameter called `required_contexts`.
 This parameter accepts an array of named [commit status][5] contexts that are ensured to be in a "success" state.
 If the `required_contexts` array is ommitted then it will attempt to validate that all unique contexts are in a "success" state.
 If you want to bypass commit status checks pass in an empty array as `required_contexts`.